ucsd-cse30-fall-2016/ucsd-cse30-fall-2016.github.io/_topics/rpi-emulate-ieng6.md

 ## Run a raspberry pi emulation environment on ieng6 servers

-* Step 1: Log into your cs30fxx account on one of the lab machines (You have to be physically present at a lab machine to do this. ) At the end of this process you will need to save your image file on a USB thumbdrive.
-So, please carry one with you with more than 2GB of space.
-You can do the following steps over ssh, just to try things out but note that the image file that you create in the /scratch/ directory may not be available to you in the next login session.
-It may still be worth a try to make sure your emulation environment is working
+* Step 1: Log into your cs30fxx account on the ieng6 servers or lab machines.
+Although you may do the following steps over ssh, note that the image file that you create in the /scratch/ directory may not be available to you in the next login session because /scratch/ is a local file system.
+If you do the process below on a physical machine in B230, your changes will persist on that machine.
+If you are not able to be physical present in the labs just yet, try to the following steps over ssh just as a practice with running your emulation environment on ieng6.

 * Step 2: Create an account specific directory in the scratch folder and copy the provided image files by running the following commands: